mlresearch/v238/_posts/2024-04-18-raed-mualem24a.md

   such as (i) prompt engineering in large language models, (ii) identifying robust waiting locations for ride-sharing, (iii) kernelization of the difficulty of instances of the last setting, and (iv) finding adversarial images.
-Our experiments show that our proposed algorithms consistently outperform other baselines. "
+Our experiments show that our proposed algorithms consistently outperform other baselines.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: raed-mualem24a
 month: 0
-tex_title: " Submodular Minimax Optimization: Finding Effective Sets "
+tex_title: 'Submodular Minimax Optimization: Finding Effective Sets'
 firstpage: 1081
 lastpage: 1089
 page: 1081-1089